-All thesis and dissertations since 1997 have been submitted electronically.
+All thesis and dissertations since 1997 have been submitted electronically (ETDs).
 We are also scanning all print theses and dissertations.
-As long as your document was not "suppressed" at then time of submission (because it included proprietary data or national security concerns), it should be listed in Addison, the library catalog.
+As long as your document was not "suppressed" at then time of submission (because it included proprietary data or national security concerns), it should be listed in the library catalog.
 Perform an author search using your last name at the time of submission.
-The Addison record will have a link to the online version, if there is one.
+The catalog record will have a link to the online version, if there is one.

 Access to these online theses and dissertations can vary.
 Authors can choose to limit access to campus computers for a period after submission.
 These restrictions are not always removed when they should, but an email to Gail McMillan explaining that you want access to your own ETD should remove that restriction.